Composite Topological Structures in SO(10): breaking via

 \subsection{Necklace configurations}

 In the case with topologically stable $\Z_2$ strings where the VEVs of a $\nu^c\nu^c$-type Higgs field and its conjugate are used, the combined tube in \Fig{dumbbell_afterEW_422} splits into two equal ones as shown in \Fig{splittube422}.
 We can connect the loose ends in \Fig{splittube422} to construct necklaces of all kinds which can contain both red and blue monopoles and their antimonopoles.
 Each red monopole can connect with its antimonopole or a blue monopole, and similarly each blue monopole with its antimonopole or a red one.
-All these configurations are realizations of the $\Z_2$ string since if one inverts the arrows in all lines, the resulting configuration remains unaltered, as displayed with an example in \Fig{necklace422}.

-Note that the brown monopole is the antimonopole of the blue monopole and the green monopole is the antimonopole of the red one, and one can imagine a variety of such necklaces.
-Their overall Coulomb magnetic flux is a multiple of the Schwinger monopole flux.
+An example is displayed in \Fig{necklace422}, where the brown monopole is the antimonopole of the blue monopole and the green monopole is the antimonopole of the red one.
+The overall Coulomb magnetic flux of a necklace is a multiple of the Schwinger monopole flux.
 In particular, the flux of the necklace in \Fig{necklace422} is minus the Schwinger flux.
+One can imagine a variety of such necklaces which can all be considered as realizations of the $\Z_2$ string in the following sense.
+If one inverts the arrows in all their lines, the sign of their overall Coulomb flux changes.
+However, by adding an appropriate number of Schwinger monopoles on some of their beads, we can make them the same as before.
+Thus, we consider these necklaces as $\Z_2$ strings but with Schwinger monopoles attached to them.

 A subsequent breaking of the $\Z_2$ subgroup of $\Z_4$, the center of $SO(10)$, by the VEV of a $\nu^c$-type Higgs field and its conjugate causes the necklaces to become boundaries of $\Z_2$ domain walls (see section \ref{subsec:Wall_bounded_Necklaces}).